enheit/jessie-and-friends/check-the-state-of-the-folder.md

 Note:

 - There is no Jessie interaction
 - Not fun to read.
-Impovements required

 ---

-I would lie if I said that passing instruction to Boopi would be simple as running a single command.
+In the previous chapter we initialized Git inside our project folder, but I would lie if I said that passing instruction to Boopi would be simple as running a single command.
 So, it should be easy anyway but requires a few steps to be done before it.

-Every time you create a file inside a git-aware folder Git does not automatically start to track the file and its internals.
+Every time you create a file inside a Git-aware folder Git does not automatically start to track the file and its internals.
 Remember when I said Git doesn't do anything without you knowing?
 Every time you want Git to do something, you must ask him explicitly by running a command that Git can understand.

 One of those commands that Git can understand is `git status`.

 Let's run it and after I explain what it does

+Open a console and write the following

 ```
 git status